 Ecotoxicology and genetic markers

-The main purpose of our research is to contribute with new knowledge about how environmental pollutants affect natural organisms, thereby contributing to understanding the risks and hazards that may emerge from chemical exposure.
+The aim of our research is to provide new knowledge on how environmental pollutants affect natural organisms.
+By doing so, we want to contribute to understanding the risks and hazards that may arise from exposure to chemicals and materials.

-In our research group, we combine a range of expertise, including molecular biology, ecology, chemistry, geology, archaeology and physics.
-We use various techniques that include PCR, DNA sequencing, bioinformatics, spectroscopy, and imaging.
+Our research team combines a variety of expertise, including molecular biology, ecology, chemistry, geology, archaeology and physics.
+We use different techniques and methods that include PCR, DNA sequencing, bioinformatics, spectroscopy and image processing.

-Our goal is that these investigations and analyses will provide politicians, environmental agencies, companies and decision makers with scientific evidence on how chemical pollution impacts our environments, both short- and long term.
+Our aim is for our analyses to provide politicians, environmental authorities, businesses and decision-makers with a scientific basis for how chemical pollutants affect our environment, both in the short and long term.